ERC_CRUSLID.html

 The team

-Valentin Bonnet Gibet is working on the formation of the Martian crust and the Martian dichotomy.
+Valentin Bonnet Gibet worked on the formation of the Martian crust and the Martian dichotomy as a PhD student and post-doc.
+He is now a post-doc at the DLR in Berlin.

-Alexandra Le Contellec is working on magma ascent below craters in the crust of Venus, Mars and the Moon.
+Alexandra Le Contellec is PhD student working on magma ascent below craters in the crust of Venus, Mars and the Moon.

-Line Colin is working on the solidification of the lunar magma ocean.
+Line Colin is a PhD student working on the solidification of the lunar magma ocean.

-Madison Borrelli is visiting ENS Lyon for 5 months from Arizona State University thanks to a Chateaubriand fellowship.
-She is working on Venus pancake domes.
+Madison Borrelli visited our group at ENS Lyon for 5 months from Arizona State University thanks to a Chateaubriand fellowship.
+She worked on the spreading of Venus pancake domes as part of her PhD.

-Kathryn Dodds is working on the formation of the lunar crust from a slushy magma ocean.
+Kathryn Dodds is a post-doc working on the formation of the lunar crust from a slushy magma ocean.

 News